carbonblack/carbon-black-cloud-sdk-python/docs/getting-started.rst

 Execute the script by using the command ``python list_devices.py -q '1'`` (in some environments, ``python3 list_devices.py -q '1'``).
-If all is well, you will see a list of devices (endpoints) registered in your organization, showing their numeric ID, hist name, IP address, and last checkin time.
+If all is well, you will see a list of devices (endpoints) registered in your organization, showing their numeric ID, host name, IP address, and last checkin time.

 You can change what devices are shown by modifying the query value supplied to the ``-q`` parameter, and also by using additional parameters to modify the search criteria.
 Execute the command ``python list_devices.py --help`` (in some